 Ohio State left tackle Taylor Decker on the drive that increased the lead to 35-20: "Coach Meyer came over to us and said, 'You guys go get another score and this one might be over.'
-We took it upon ourselves, especially as an offensive line, to get that done.
+We took it upon ourselves, especially as an offensive line, to get that done."

 Elliott on his rushing performance, including an OSU bowl-record 246 yards: "It's starting to sink in.
 Just getting the MVP, I credit that to my big boys up front - actually everybody on the offense.
 Everybody does their job, and nothing would be possible without that team effort.
 But just setting that record, I feel blessed.
-All the great running backs that have came through Ohio State - Archie Griffin, Eddie George, Beanie Wells - just being able to accomplish something that all of them weren't able to accomplish, it means the world to me.
-I'm happy that I was able to carry on that lineage this season."
+All the great running backs that have came through Ohio State - Archie Griffin, able to accomplish something that all of them weren't able to accomplish, it means the world to me.
+I'm happy that